-The capture of horses from Barmah Forest will be dependent on Parks Victoria having secured rehoming opportunities for those horses.
-Captured horses will require initial veterinary checks and microchipping to allow for monitoring and tracking following their surrender to the rehoming partner.
-If the pre-arranged rehoming partner fails to take the horse(s), they may be humanely put down and transported offsite.
+The trapping capture of horses from Barmah Forest will be dependent on Parks Victoria having secured rehoming opportunities for those horses.
+Assessment of suitability of horses for rehoming will be undertaken using equine veterinary advice.
+If the pre-arranged rehoming partner fails to take the horse(s), the horses may be humanely put down onsite with the carcass transported offsite.
+The rehoming partner will be required to microchip rehomed horses to enable monitoring and tracking of the surrendered horses.